paulonevrything/recepticon-web/README.md

 The limitations with this current version of Recepticon includes:

 -   The Receptionist cannot view the list of guests
--   The Admin cannot book new guests
--   The admin cannot manually checkout the guest
+-   The Admin cannot manually checkout the guest

 ## [](https://github.com/paulonevrything/recepticon-web#likely-improvements)[](https://github.com/paulonevrything/recepticon-web#improvements)Likely Improvements